OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: Related work

 \subsection{Automatic dietary monitoring}

 Automatic dietary monitoring encompasses three major goals: (i) detecting the timing of intake events, (ii) recognizing the type of food or drink, and (iii) estimating the weight consumed.
 Detection of intake behavior, which is associated with intake gestures, chews, and swallows, can be considered as part of the first goal.
 Researchers have leveraged various different sensor types for this purpose.
-While chews and swallows can be detected using audio signals \cite{amft2005analysis}, intake gestures are typically handled using an IMU including accelerometer and gyroscope sensors \cite{heydarian2019assessing}.
-Before the application of deep learning architectures, the traditional approach in this field reduced the dimensionality of the raw sensor data by extracting features handcrafted using expert knowledge.
-Deep learning methods have been explored to detect individual intake gestures with inertial sensor data since 2017 \cite{kyritsis2017food}, \cite{kyritsis2020data} and with video data since 2018 \cite{rouast2018using}, \cite{qiu2019assessing}, \cite{konstantinidis2020validation}, whereby large amounts of labelled examples are leveraged to let algorithms learn the features automatically.
+While chews and swallows can be detected using audio signals \cite{zhang2018estimating}, intake gestures are typically handled using an IMU including accelerometer and gyroscope sensors \cite{zhang2018sense} \cite{heydarian2019assessing}.
+Before the application of deep learning architectures, the traditional approach in this field reduced the dimensionality of the raw sensor data by extracting handcrafted features based on expert knowledge.
+Deep learning methods have been explored to detect individual intake gestures with inertial sensor data since 2017 \cite{kyritsis2017food} and with video data since 2018 \cite{rouast2018using}, \cite{qiu2019assessing}, \cite{konstantinidis2020validation}, whereby large amounts of labeled examples are leveraged to let algorithms learn the features automatically.
+The most widely used approach in this space builds on convolutional neural networks (CNN) and long short-term memory (LSTM) models \cite{kyritsis2020data}, however gated recurrent unit (GRU) models have also been applied, especially in the context of activity recognition in daily living \cite{zhu2018sequence}.